khaledk2/leb-beta/docs/_build/html/_sources/installation/egp.rst.txt

 Configuring EToKi
 =================

-1. Create a folder inside the home directory (by default)
+1. Create a folder inside the home directory (by default).

   * The folder will be bound to a related folder inside the container at runtime to enable the correct functionality of EToKi for Local EnteroBase.
   * The following is a command to create the required directories.
 Their names have been used as defaults and will be referenced by future commands.